deoxyribose/deoxyribose.github.io/_posts/2018-1-14-minimum-viable-product.md

 <pre><code>
 #### Example
 Say you have a dataset of cars, their model name, price, engine specs, size and more.
 A continous latent variable model like PCA, might find latent spaces in which moving in a direction called "Family - Sports" reveals Fiats on one side and Ferraris on the other.
 Cars in the middle would interpolate between the two, maybe like a Ford.
 A discrete latent variable model might find clusters or communities, where every member share enough properties to make them distinct from other cars.
 Say all Japanese cars are produced in the same three kinds of factories.
 The discrete latent variable might then "unwittingly" represent those factories.
 </code></pre>

 Combing back to the tree search, a search move consists of growing the tree by building an extension of the model on the current leaf, by applying a composition rule.
 More technically, when applying a production rule P to a matrix S, sample from the posterior for P’s generative model conditioned on it evaluating (exactly) to S. Each production rule has its own MCMC sampler.
 Sampling a finished model would consist of ancestral sampling, where each ancestor has his own sampling method.
 Here comes the exciting part:
 <pre><code>
-"""This procedure
-allows us to reuse computations between different structures.
+"""This procedureallows us to reuse computations between different structures.
 Most of the computation time is in the initialization steps.
 Each of these steps only needs to be run once on the full matrix, specifically when the first production rule is applied.